Sign2Pay/slate/source/index.md

 405 | Method Not Allowed
 406 | Not Acceptable
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
-503 | Service Unavailable -- We're temporarially offline for maintenance.
+503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.

 <aside class="warning">
   The error section of this document is still in the works and should be considered incomplete.
 If you are having any trouble, <a href='mailto:nicolas@sign2pay.com'>let us know</a>!